gammapy/gammapy/docs/irf/psf.rst

 - `~gammapy.irf.EnergyDependentMultiGaussPSF` a PSF whose probability density is parametrised by the sum of 1 to 3 2-dimensional gaussian (definition at :ref:`gadf:psf_3gauss`);
 - `~gammapy.irf.PSFKing` a PSF whose probability density is parametrised by the King function (definition at :ref:`gadf:psf_king`);
-- `~gammapy.irf.TablePSF` a radially-symmetric PSF which is not energy dependent;
 - `~gammapy.irf.PSFKernel` a PSF that can be used to convolve `~gammapy.maps.WcsNDMap` objects;
 - `~gammapy.irf.PSFMap` a PSF that can be used to convolve `~gammapy.maps.WcsNDMap` objects;